-A loom is device used to weave cloth the basic purpose of any loom is to held the warp threads under tension to facilitate the interweaving of the weft threads the precise shape of the loom and its mechanic is may very but the basic functions is the same.
+A loom is device used to weave cloth the basic purpose of any loom is to held the warp threads under tension to facilitate the interweaving of the weft threads the precise shape of the loom and its mechanic is may vary but the basic Handloom Functions is the same.

 The word loom is derived from the old English “gedon” formed from loom a root of unknown origin this meant utensil or tool of any kind in 1404 it tool of any kind in 1404 it was used to mean machine to enable weaving.